SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 * `pom.xml`: use a snapshot version of the Java Analyzer
 * `pom_SQ_9_9_LTS.xml`: self-contained `pom` file, configured with dependencies matching SonarQube `9.9 LTS` requirements

-These three `pom`s correspond to different use cases, depending on which instance of SonarQube you will target with your custom-rules plugin.
+These two `pom`s correspond to different use cases, depending on which instance of SonarQube you will target with your custom-rules plugin.

 In this tutorial, **we will only use the file named `pom_SQ_9_9_LTS.xml`**, as it is entirely independent of the build of the Java Analyzer, is self-contained, and will target the latest release of SonarQube.